rajatmodi62/apm/README.md

 ## Acknowledgements

-This achievement reflects the collective effort of many brilliant minds and supporters, and we are deeply grateful for their contributions.
+This achievement reflects the collective effort of many brilliant minds, and we are deeply grateful for their contributions.